Bizum + MONEI

 What causes online payment failure?

-There are various factors that can contribute to online payment failure.
 As we already mentioned, failed payments from the customer's side are sometimes caused by providing incorrect details or happen due to a lack of funds.

 System downtime